snabbco/snabb/README.md

 Have not looked yet at what support is needed, eg labelling.
 If you have selinux enabled, I guess some tests may fail.

+## other commands

+Select appropriate shell commands that are useful, eg need them for tests. ping, etc. Also aliases like touch (uses utimensat).